giorgos1808/Chatbot/README.md

-# Chatbot with Deep Learning Models
+# Chatbot with CNN Models

-This project implements a chatbot using various deep learning models, including LeNet5, AlexNet, ResNet, and VGGNet.
+This project implements a chatbot using various Convolutional Neural Network models, including LeNet5, AlexNet, ResNet, and VGGNet.
 The chatbot is designed to respond to user input based on the trained models.

 ## Table of Contents